Skip to main content

 The Dependencies button in the app header shows:

-• The total number of dependencies which are visible with the current settings
+• The total number of dependencies to display with the current settings.

 Select issue link types from Jira

-Select which issue link types you’d like to display as dependency lines.
+Select which link types you’d like to display as dependency lines.

 Dependency link types.png

-This list will show the issue link types available in Jira, which will include:
+This list will show the link types available in Jira, which will include:

-• Default issue link types like “Blocks (blocked / is blocked by)”
+• Default link types like “Blocks (blocked / is blocked by)”

-• Any custom issue link types added to your Jira site
+• Any custom link types added to your Jira site

 A Jira Administrator can configure what link types are available in your Jira site.
-Learn more in Atlassian’s documentation for Configuring issue linking on Jira Cloud.
+Learn more in Atlassian’s guide Configure issue linking for Jira Cloud or for Jira Data Center

 Dependency details